 In March 2017 it was exactly 100 years since the newly married Mr and Mrs Bassett-Lowke moved into their "charming and up-to-date miniature residence" - no 78 Derngate, Northampton.
 Designed and remodelled for them by Charles Rennie Mackintosh, the house was a stunning showcase for the architect's avant-garde designs - realised against the challenging conditions of The FIrst World War.
 It became his last major architectural project and was the only house he designed in England.

-During 2017 we have marked our Centenary with a special programme or events and landmark exhibition during February, March and April.
+During 2017 we have marked our Centenary with a special programme of events and a landmark exhibition during February, March and April.
 Both were developed by a team of 78 Derngate volunteers, lead by our Project Curator and advised by leading Mackintosh experts to celebrate this historic milestone.

-Keep in touch with our centenary news and events by subscribing to our mailing list.
+Keep in touch with our news and events by subscribing to our mailing list.

-Fill in the form below and we'll send you the latest information as it breaks - or follow us on Twitter
+Fill in the form on this page and we'll send you the latest information as it breaks - or follow us on Twitter